-If the Relevant Network Operator, in coordination with the Relevant TSO motivates in the relevant long-term development plan of the Network that the DC-connected PPM becomes AC connected to the Synchronous Area, either:
+If the Relevant TSO motivates in the relevant long-term development plan of the Network that the DC-connected PPM becomes AC connected to the Synchronous Area, either:

-- the DC-connected Power Park Module shall have the capabilities prescribed in Article 20(3) of the [NC RfG] for that Synchronous Area installed at the time of initial connection and commissioning of the DC-connected Power Park Module to the AC Network; or - the DC-connected Power Park Module Owner shall demonstrate to, and then reach agreement with, the Relevant Network Operator and the Relevant TSO on how the Reactive Power capability prescribed in Article 20(3) of the [NC RfG] for that Synchronous Area will be provided in the event that the DC-connected PPM becomes AC connected to the Synchronous Area.
+- the PPM shall have the capabilities prescribed in Article 20(3) of the [NC RfG] for that Synchronous Area installed at the time of initial connection and commissioning of the DC-connected Power Park Module to the AC Network; or - the PPM Owner shall demonstrate to, and then reach agreement with, the Relevant TSO on how the Reactive Power capability prescribed in Article 20(3) of the [NC RfG] for that Synchronous Area will be provided in the event that the DC-connected PPM becomes AC connected to the Synchronous Area. - ii.

-- ii.
 With regard to Reactive Power Capability, for Power Park Modules where - the Connection Point is not at the location of the high-voltage terminals of its step-up transformer, or - where no step up transformer exists at the terminals of the highvoltage line or cable to the Connection Point at the Power Park Module,

-Supplementary Reactive Power may be required by the Relevant Network Operator, in coordination with the Relevant TSO while respecting the provisions of Article 4(3) to compensate for the Reactive Power consumption of the high-voltage line or cable between these two points from the responsible owner of this line or cable.
+Supplementary Reactive Power may be required by the Relevant TSO while respecting the provisions of Article 4(3) to compensate for the Reactive Power consumption of the high-voltage line or cable between these two points from the responsible owner of this line or cable.

-3. With regard to priority to Active or Reactive Power contribution for DC-connected Power Park Modules, the Relevant Network Operator, in coordination with the Relevant TSO shall define, while respecting the provisions of Article 4(3), whether Active Power contribution or Reactive Power contribution has priority during faults for which fault-ride-through capability is required.
-If priority is given to Active Power contribution, its provision shall be established within a time from the fault inception as defined by the Relevant Network Operator, in coordination with the Relevant TSO and while respecting the provisions of Article 4(3).
+3. With regard to priority to Active or Reactive Power contribution for DC-connected Power Park Modules, the Relevant TSO shall define, while respecting the provisions of Article 4(3), whether Active Power contribution or Reactive Power contribution has priority during faults for which fault-ride-through capability is required.
+If priority is given to Active Power contribution, its provision shall be established within a time from the fault inception as defined by Relevant TSO while respecting the provisions of Article 4(3).